epics-base/exampleJava/powerSupply/README.md

 ## Building

-In the example directory
+In the exampleJava/powerSupply directory

-    mvn package
+    mvn install

-    cd shell
-    cp sourceEXAMPLE source
-    # edit source so that EPICSV4 is correctly defined
+## To start examplePowerSupplyMain

+In the exampleJava/powerSupply directory

+On Linux

+    ./scripts/powerSupplyMain

+On Windows:

+    set JAVA_HOME=C:\Program Files\Java\jdk1.8.0_25   (where your Java is) .\scripts\powerSupplyMain.bat

+## To start powerSupplyMonitor

+There is also an example to monitor changes in the powerSupply.

+In the exampleJava/powerSupply directory

+On Linux

+    ./scripts/powerSupplyMonitor

+On Windows:

+    set JAVA_HOME=C:\Program Files\Java\jdk1.8.0_25   (where your Java is) .\scripts\powerSupplypowerSupplyMonitor.bat

-## To start the examplePowerSupply
+## To start powerSupplyClient

-    mrk> pwd
-    /home/epicsv4/master/exampleJava/powerSupply/shell
-    mrk> ./powerSupply

-## After starting powerSupply

-    mrk> pwd
-    /home/epicsv4/master/exampleJava/powerSupply/shell
-    mrk> ./powerSupplyClient
+In the exampleJava/powerSupply directory

+On Linux

+    ./scripts/powerSupplyClient

+On Windows:

+    set JAVA_HOME=C:\Program Files\Java\jdk1.8.0_25   (where your Java is) .\scripts\powerSupplyClient.bat

 This client calls channelPutGet several times specifying different value for power and voltage.

 The last call sets the voltage to 0, which results in process throwing an exception.

-## powerSupplyMonitor

-There is also an example to monitor changes in the powerSupply.

-    mrk> pwd
-    /home/epicsv4/master/exampleJava/powerSupply/shell
-    mrk> ./powerSupplyMonitor